Eating for Energy and a Vegan Diet

 Protein, Iron and Calcium in a Vegan Diet

 To obtain enough protein in the diet you just need to eat a variety of healthy protein sources throughout the day, such as legumes, grains (particularly quinoa) nuts and seeds, leafy green vegetables and sea vegetables.
-You do not need to combine complimentary protein sources at each meal as was once believed; the body can combine, store and use amino acids, however for optimal absorption check the combinations at the end of this post.
+You do not need to combine complementary protein sources at each meal as was once believed; the body can combine, store and use amino acids, however for optimal absorption check the combinations at the end of this post.

 B12– to ensure adequate B12 intake people eating a vegan diet should take a supplement and should be taken with food.

-Calcium – According to Michael Murray author of the encyclopedia of Healing Foods, dairy consumption may be linked to conditions such as cancer, asthma, obesity and osteoporosis.
+Calcium – According to Michael Murray author of the Encyclopedia of Healing Foods, dairy consumption may be linked to conditions such as cancer, asthma, obesity and osteoporosis.
 One cup of cow’s milk has 297 mg of calcium, as you can see below there are many non-dairy calcium sources.
 Colin Campbell author of the China Study has also linked the protein in dairy to development of many cancers.

 Non-Dairy sources of calcium: Food source = 1 cup, Calcium content in mg